 This bracelet below is one we made using natural beads and dough that we colored with red and blue food coloring.
 I think it turned our very pretty!

-So, what’s in your summer arsenal?
-Will you be making any oven baked clay beads?
+So, what’s in your summer fun arsenal?